craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ## Goblin

 People with a heavy Goblin heritage find themselves in possession of odd preternatural abilities.
-The origins of Goblins in general are shrouded in mystery, but those who live now on Alaturmen have made claims that Goblins have been "surviving in the soup of the multiverse since before it began".
+The origins of Goblin people in general are shrouded in mystery, but those who live now on Alaturmen have made claims that their ancestors have been "surviving in the soup of the multiverse since before it began".

 - You may live up to 60 years.
 - You may weigh anywhere from 40 to 350 pounds.